fstetic/image-algebra/README.md

 ### Usage
 #### Web app
-You can check out the app: < link > \
+You can check out the app: https://image-algebra.herokuapp.com/ \
-You can also download the whole repository and change what you like.
-To train the model differently change configuration in `character_classifier.py` and then run it.
+You can also download the whole repository and change what you like. \
+To run the app locally just run main.py, to train a different model change configuration in `character_classifier.py` and then run it.

 ### Conclusion
 App works reasonably well for really pretty and clean inputs.
 I wouldn't recommend